bufbuild-ru/docs/docs/bsr/generated-sdks/swift/index.md

 == Xcode

-No setup is required to start using Buf's generated Swift SDKs with Xcode.However, Xcode doesn't yet support using the Swift Package Manager CLI and `Package.swift` for iOS/Mac apps.
+No setup is required to start using Buf's generated Swift SDKs with Xcode.

+However, Xcode doesn't yet support using the Swift Package Manager CLI and `Package.swift` for iOS/Mac apps.
 Dependency management for these targets is still done with Git repositories.
-To account for this, Buf provides a read-only Git server for generated SDKs, which is available at the `https://buf.build/gen/swift/git` host.If you aren't developing an iOS, macOS, watchOS, or tvOS app and use a `Package.swift` manifest file to control your package and its dependencies, please use our Swift Package Manager implementation.
+To account for this, Buf provides a read-only Git server for generated SDKs, which is available at the `https://buf.build/gen/swift/git` host.

+If you aren't developing an iOS, macOS, watchOS, or tvOS app and use a `Package.swift` manifest file to control your package and its dependencies, please use our Swift Package Manager implementation.

 ### Adding a dependency